The Relevance of the Phytomorphological Research of Rolf Sattler and Collaborators to Plant Evo-Devo Research

 Sattler, R. 1994.
 Homology, homeosis, and process morphology in plants.
 In: Hall, B.K. (ed.)
 Homology: The Hierarchical Basis of Comparative Biology.
 New York: Academic Press, pp. 423-475.

-Another consequence of the noun-verb structure: the structure-process dualism I referred to above in the section on process morphology.
+Another consequence of the noun-verb structure is the structure-process dualism I referred to above in the section on process morphology.
 Verbs refer to action, to process, but nouns imply static.
 For example, a leaf may undergo all sorts of processes referred to by verbs, but it remains a leaf.
 Thus, the noun-verb structure imposes a static element on our description that does not seem to exist in nature.
-To eliminate this distortion we would need a language based on verbs only.
+We could eliminate this distortion if we used a language based on verbs only.
 According to Benjamin Lee Whorf and others such languages actually exist (see, for example, Carroll 1956).
 Some Amerindian languages such as Nootka consist only of verbs, according to Whorf, and others such as Hopi use predominantly verbs where we use a noun-verb structure.
 Many linguists deny Whorf’s assertion.
 However, one can have intelligent sentences without a noun.
-For example, instead of saying ‘The sun shines’, a Hopi would simply say ‘shining’, and thus would only refer to a process, not to an agent, the sun, that does the shining.
-Similarly, one need not postulate a creator for organic evolution and the evolution of the universe.
+For example, instead of saying, ‘The sun shines’, a Hopi would simply say ‘shining’, and thus would only refer to a process, not to an agent, the sun, that does the shining.
+Similarly, one need not postulate an agent, a creator for organic evolution and the evolution of the universe.
 Thus, as Whorf and others have pointed out, a process language gives us a very different perception of the world: not a world that is fragmented into agents (objects or entities) or a creator to whom processes are ascribed, but a world that appears simply dynamic.
 David Bohm referred to holomovement (movement within the whole).
-I briefly discussed these issues on my website and in the following publication:
+I briefly discussed these issues in my essay on Process Language and in the following publication:

 Sattler, R. 1993.
 Why do we need a more dynamic study of morphogenesis?
 Descriptive and comparative aspects.
 In: Barabé, D. et Brunet, R. (eds) Morphogenèse et Dynamique.
 Frelighsburg: Orbis, pp. 140-152.